erwinkramer/otel-business/README.md

 ### Spans

 > ✔️ Using spans for auditing purposes is supported.
-This includes events added to (completed) spans via `Activity.AddEvent`.
+This includes span events, added to (completed) spans via `Activity.AddEvent`.

 **On time export of spans** to Azure Monitor is made possible by [ForceFlush](https://opentelemetry.io/docs/specs/otel/trace/sdk/#forceflush), implemented via `AutoFlushActivityProcessor`.
 This processor is in [OpenTelemetry.Extensions](https://www.nuget.org/packages/OpenTelemetry.Extensions).